-Healthy Relationships [9.6.HR]
+Healthy Relationships [12.6.HR]

 Demonstrate how to access valid information and resources to help maintain positive relationships and get help if in negative or unhealthy relationships.
+[HE]

-Demonstrate how to access valid information and resources to help or support someone else (e.g., who is being bullied or harassed or is a survivor of sexual abuse, incest, rape, sexual harassment, sexual assault, domestic violence, dating violence).
+Demonstrate how to access valid information and resources to help or support someone else (e.g., who is being bullied or harassed or is a survivor of sexual abuse, incest, rape, sexual harassment, sexual assault, domestic violence, dating violence, gender-based violence).
+[HPE]

-Mental and Emotional Health [9.6.MH]
+Mental and Emotional Health [12.6.MH]

 Discuss a variety of supports available at home, school, and community for maintaining or enhancing mental and emotional health.
+[HE; SE]

 Evaluate the validity of and use resources from home, school, and community that provide valid health information on enhancing mental and emotional well-being, including effective coping strategies for loss and grief.
+[HPE]

-Use valid and reliable resources to find information on risk factors for, and signs and symptoms of, mental health issues and illness (including depression and suicide risk) and access appropriate support for self or others.
+Use valid and reliable resources to find information on risk factors for, and signs and symptoms of, mental health issues and conditions and access appropriate support for self or others.
+[HE]

+Recognize the signs of behavioral addictions (e.g., gambling, overuse of social media) and demonstrate strategies for seeking help for self or others.
+[HE]

+Use valid and reliable resources to find information on risk factors for, and signs and symptoms of suicide ideation or non-suicidal self-injury.
+[HE]

-Physical Activity and Fitness [9.6.PF]
+Physical Activity and Fitness [12.6.PF]

 Evaluate the validity of claims made by commercial products and programs intended to promote or improve fitness and a healthy, active lifestyle.
+[HPE]

 Evaluate available resources, supports, and participation requirements of community-sponsored activities related to physical activity and fitness.
+[HPE]

 Develop a physical fitness and/or health plan using community resources (e.g., facilities, programs) to maintain or improve one’s fitness goals.
+[HPE]

-Substance Use and Misuse [9.6.SU]
+Substance Use and Misuse [12.6.SU]

 Evaluate the validity of information, products and services that are intended to help a person make health-promoting choices when making decisions related to legal drug use (e.g., prescription drugs prescribed to you, over-the-counter drugs, and [at a certain age] nicotine, electronic vapor products, alcohol and marijuana).
+[HE]

 Use valid and reliable information to analyze the relationship of using legal and illegal (regarding legal age of use and type) drugs to causes of death (including overdose) and disease (including addiction) in the United States.
+[HE]

-Recognize the signs of substance misuse and addiction and demonstrate strategies for seeking help for self or others.
+Recognize the signs of substance misuse, substance use crisis, and addiction (including addictive behaviors such as gambling, overeating, and overuse of social media) and demonstrate strategies for seeking help for self or others.
+[HE]

+Identify laws that protect a person who calls for professional help during a substance use crisis (e.g., Good Samaritan Laws) [HE]

 Access valid and reliable resources to determine laws regarding the purchasing, distributing, and selling of drugs (e.g., dispensaries, on the street, store, legal vs. illegal, travel across state lines).
+[HE]

 Determine when professional services may be required related to legal (e.g., prescription drugs prescribed to you, over-the-counter drugs, and [at a certain age] nicotine, electronic vapor products, alcohol and marijuana) and illegal drugs (e.g., prescription drugs not prescribed to you, cocaine) and locate valid and reliable resources and services in the community that can help.
+[HE]

 Practice 7: Self-Advocacy and Health Promotion.